Best robo-advisors in 2025

 -

-With Interactive Advisors, you get to pick the portfolio you want, from totally automated portfolios to ones created and managed by outside investors.
+With Interactive Advisors, you get to pick the portfolio you want — either from a list of more than 60 thematic portfolios from outside investors (with ongoing management required by you) or a more traditional Asset Allocation portfolio from the company that is automatically rebalanced quarterly.
 While the fees vary widely, you’ll have solid low-cost choices.
-There’s no management fee, but also no tax-loss harvesting unless you’re invested in the taxable custom asset allocation portfolios.
 You’ll also receive a weekly client email and be able to access educational resources through Interactive Brokers.
 Customer support is available Monday through Friday during normal business hours.

 Account minimum: $100